The 10 Best Flat Irons for an Easy DIY Silk Press At Home

 (Image credit: Edward Berthelot/Getty Images)

-When shopping for the best products for natural hair, one often focuses on hair health, investing in the best shampoos and conditioners, leave-in conditioners, protein treatments, deep conditioners, and other options that prioritize moisture, strand strength, and hair growth.
+When shopping for the best products for natural hair, the focus is often on hair health, investing in the best shampoos and conditioners, leave-in conditioners, protein treatments, deep conditioners, and other options that prioritize moisture, strand strength, and hair growth.
 This especially applies to curls, coils, and kinks, which are often more delicate and prone to dryness than other hair types.
-But although fostering hair health from the inside out is paramount, it's also important for curl owners to invest in premium styling tools when stocking their beauty closets—particularly heat tools like flat irons, which are essential to achieving the perfect silk press.
+Although fostering hair health from the inside out is paramount, it's also important for curl owners to invest in premium styling tools when stocking their beauty closets—particularly heat tools like flat irons, which are essential to achieving the perfect silk press.

 "A silk press is a technique that is used to straighten a person’s natural hair," explains Mideyah Parker, a celebrity hairstylist and PATTERN Beauty ambassador.
 "The method involves using a blow dryer, flat iron, combs, brushes, and plastic wrap instead of using chemicals.
 However, some people like to use the technique with a relaxer for a silkier look."

 However, as with all styling methods that involve heat, styling your hair in a silk press runs the risk of causing damage.
 Finding the right flat iron for natural hair—and employing it properly—is crucial to achieving a perfect silk press sans damage.
-Therefore, Parker has given us her ultimate guide to everything silk press, and to finding the right flat iron to achieve it.
+Shop our expert-vetted picks ahead.

 For starters, Parker says that it's important to follow a specific set of steps in order to master the silk press.

-"You must first shampoo your hair," she says, recommending PATTERN's cleansing shampoo for those in need of a clarifying rinse and its hydrating shampoo for those in need of extra moisture.
-Then, she recommends following up with a medium or heavy conditioner.
+"You must first shampoo your hair," she says, recommending PATTERN's Clarifying Shampoo for those in need of a deep clean and the Hydration Shampoo for those in need of extra moisture.
+Then, she recommends following up with a medium or heavy conditioner depending on the density of your hair.

 "Once the hair is shampooed and conditioned, you can section and detangle your hair," she says (this detangling nectar is her favorite).
-She advises, "I wouldn’t load it in like you would if you were doing a twist out—just use enough to be able to comb through your hair with ease."
+"I wouldn’t load it in like you would if you were doing a twist out—just use enough to be able to comb through your hair with ease," she says.

-Once the detangler has been evenly distributed, she recommends spraying hair with a heat protection spray and combing through again.
+Once the detangler has been evenly distributed, she recommends spraying hair with a heat protectant and combing through again.

 And voilà— your silk press is complete!